-The Catlett Islands are one of the four reserve components of the Chesapeake Bay National Estuarine Research Reserve System in Virginia (CBNERRVA).
-NERRS is administered nationally by the National Oceanic and Atmospheric Administration (NOAA) for the primary purpose of addressing national estuarine research and management issues.
+The Goodwin Islands are one of the four reserve components of the Chesapeake Bay National Estuarine Research Reserve System in Virginia (CBNERRVA).
+The National Estuarine Research Reserve system (NERRS) is administered nationally by the National Oceanic and Atmospheric Administration (NOAA) for the primary purpose of addressing national estuarine research, education, and management issues.

 CBNERRVA is operated by the Virginia Institute of Marine Science (VIMS) within the College of William and Mary.
 Sites currently comprising CBNERRVA are Goodwin Islands, Catlett Islands, Taskinas Creek, and Sweet Hall Marsh.
-A small portion of Catlett Islands is owned (fee-simple) by VIMS, while the majority is privately owned.
-Resource management and public use at Catlett Islands is coordinated by the CBNERRVA program.
+The Goodwin Islands are owned (fee-simple) by VIMS.
+Resource management and public use at Goodwin Islands is coordinated by the CBNERRVA program.